 are controlled on a per-connection basis.
 You can use the

-object to activate and deactivate trace generation.
-The MySQL
+to activate and deactivate trace generation.
+The MySQL client

-client library trace is always written to a file, whereas the
+library trace always writes its trace to a file, whereas the

-connector's protocol messages are printed to the standard output.
+connector writes protocol messages to the standard output.